CenterForCollectiveLearning/OpenTeams/README.md

 # openteam

-Authentication data in the project have been.
-Replaced with xxxxxx.
+Authentication data in the project have been replaced with xxxxxx.
 They are:

 1. client_id and client_secret in dev/newserver/client_secrets.json
 2. client_id and client_secret in dev/newserver/client_secrets_outlook.json